Questions? Need help with a trial? Contact us—we’re here to help.

 Films On Demand

-This multidisciplinary video subscription provides unlimited access to thousands of videos for ALL departments, including ones that help explain and add context to the election, government, and politics.
+This multidisciplinary video subscription provides unlimited access to thousands of videos for ALL departments, including ones that help explain and add context to elections, government, and politics.
 In addition, it contains a wealth of titles on information and digital literacy, critical-thinking skills, and more:

 - The Choice 2020: Trump vs. Biden